simonagren/simonagren.github.io/content/posts/2018-11-11--azurefunction-v2-pnpjs/index.md

 ```

 ## Debugging
-1. Set a break point if you want to have a closer look.
+1. Set a breakpoint if you want to have a closer look.

 2. Press F5 and let everything load up.